kumar-aryan083/EGram-Panchayat/README.md

-﻿## Blog Website
+﻿## EGram Panchayat

-This is a full-stack blog web application where admin can create, read, update, and delete (CRUD) blog posts.
-Users can view, like, dislike, comment on a post.
-The application also supports pagination for blog posts and allows filtering by categories and admin has access to manage categories.
-Email is sent on registration and otp should be submitted to verify admin and form replys are also handled by email.
+This is a full-stack web application where admins can create, read, update, and delete (CRUD) schemes.
+Users can apply to these schemes, and their applications can be approved by the admin or staff.
+The application includes an approval workflow where the admin or staff can review, approve, or reject user applications.

-### Deployment:

-The application is deployed and accessible at https://aryandevs-webblog.netlify.app/

-### Features:
+## Features:

-- *CRUD:* Admin can create, read, update, delete all the blogs and categories.
+- **CRUD for Schemes:** Admins can create, read, update, and delete schemes.
-- *Email verification:* Admin should verify their email at the time of registration.
-- *Category wise:* There is an option for category wise blogs as well as recent blogs.
+- **User Applications:** Users can apply to available schemes.
+- **Approval Workflow:** Admin or staff can approve or reject user applications.
-- *Responsive Design:* Ensures the website is accessible and usable across various devices and screen sizes.
+- **Responsive Design:** Ensures that the platform is usable across various devices and screen sizes.

-### Tech Stack:
+## Tech Stack:

 - **Frontend:** React, HTML, CSS, JavaScript
 - **Backend:** Node.js, Express
 - **Databases:** MongoDB, Firebase

+## Deployment:

+The application is deployed and accessible at [Insert Deployment URL]

-### Getting Started:
+## Getting Started:

-1. clone the Repository locally
+1. Clone the repository locally.
-2. create your env and add data according to env.example
+2. Create your `.env` file and add data according to the provided `.env.example`.
-3. create firebase.js in client and insert your firebase config in this file
+3. Set up Firebase in the `client` folder by creating `firebase.js` and adding your Firebase configuration.
+4. Add your firabase config in `backend` folder as well where it has been used.
-4. run npm install in client and server both
+5. Run `npm install` in both the client and server folders.
-5. run npm run dev in client
-6. run npm start in server
+6. Start the development server for the client with `npm run dev`.
+7. Start the backend server with `npm start` in the server folder.

-### Contributions:
+## Contributions:

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.